 At some point, we’ll all experience a financial emergency.
 The important thing is how we handle them.

 The best way to prepare for any financial emergency is to have an emergency fund.
-This is a savings account dedicated to paying for emergency situations, like an unexpected car repair.
+An emergency fund is a savings account dedicated to paying for emergency situations, like an unexpected car repair.

 You’ll want to know if your partner is financially prepared for emergencies.
-Do they have money saved to cover these expenses or do they rely on credit cards instead?
-This is one of the most important questions about money you can ask because you both need to be prepared for unexpected events!
+Do they have money saved to cover these expenses, or do they rely on credit cards instead?
+It’s one of the important financial questions to ask your partner because you both need to be prepared for unexpected events!

 14. Are you currently saving for anything?